Videars/Statistics/Week1/research.md

 #### Keywords
 Writing syntax is different for both languages.
 Here are some examples of the differences between C# and VB.NET keywords.

-* To declare a variable, ‘declarators’ is used in C#, whereas, ‘Private, Public ,Friend, Protected, Static, Shared, Dim’ is used in VB.
+* To declare a variable, ‘declarators’ is used in C#, whereas, ‘Private, Public, Friend, Protected, Static, Shared, Dim’ is used in VB.
 * To create a new object, ‘New’ is used in C#, whereas ‘New, CreateObject ()’ is used in VB.
 * To refer to the current object, ‘this’ is used in C#, whereas, ‘Me’ is used in VB.
 * To retrieve characters from a string, ‘[]’ is used in C#, whereas, ‘GetChar Function’ is used in VB.